 It was black and white.
 But this “pink washing” issue just isn’t.
 It’s all shades of gray…

-So what to do?
-Find out more about what the company is doing with the funds.
-Just because they say they are a socially conscious for profit company doesn’t make it so.
+So as a consumer, what can you do?
+Find out more about what the company (and receiving non-profit) is doing with the funds.
+Ask:

 HOW MUCH is really going to the non-profit from the sale of that pink item?